 Use of mobile devices by patients in hospitals

 This guidance provides advice for patients using mobile devices such as phones, tablets and cameras in acute hospitals.
-This is particularly important during the COVID-19 period when patients may be isolated from loved ones.

 - I'm a patient/service user - what do I need to know?